omar01alaa/Regression_modle/README.md

 # Regression_modle
-Regression modle with linear and multi regression
+Regression modle with linear and multi regression by use user interface for R "shiny"